-In order to make a digital signature, a signature request needs to be created.
+In order to perform a digital signature on a document, a signature request needs to be created.
 A signature request defines the instructions for the signature engine — in its simplest form it specifies what is going to be signed and how it can be signed.

 The request is sent to the DocumentService web service, the URL for which can be found here (look for WSDL): DocumentService

-The typical life cycle of a request is:
+The typical life cycle of a document signature request is:

 - Upload the documents to be signed to the Session Data Storage (SDS)